Eagle Leader Fellows

 Eagle Leader Fellows will also be granted a $5,000 scholarship for external leader development at some of the best leadership institutions in the country.
 Additionally, Fellows will have access to a wide mix of mentors from retired Generals to business leaders to nationally renowned coaches.
 But most of all, being an Eagle Leader Fellow is all about action!
 You will be given an opportunity to be leader in your community and make a difference in the lives of America’s veterans.

-Read the story of ELF Thea Ward, and learn more about the 2017 Class of Eagle Leader Fellows.
-For more information on our new Class of 2018 Eagle Leader Fellows, please see below, or select a year to view past Fellows.
+For more information on our new Class of 2019 Eagle Leader Fellows, please see below, or select a year to view past Fellows.

 2018, Colorado Springs